banner

 InputConsumer#

-In the consume method, input event information is mainly obtained from the InputChannel, and then the corresponding event is constructed based on the event type obtained from the message, and the event information in the message is assigned to the event object.
+In the consume method, the input event information is mainly obtained from the InputChannel, and then the corresponding event is constructed based on the event type obtained from the message, and the event information in the message is assigned to the event object.

 InputConsumer Processing Events#